 Level of Courses.
-All work used to fulfill requirements for the Doctor of Nursing Practice, the Master of Arts in American Studies, the Master of Education, the Master of Counseling Psychology, or the Master of Science in General Psychology degrees shall be selected from the graduate courses listed by department in Section 10.
-Doctor of Nursing Practice students should enroll in 6000-level classes to receive graduate credit.
-All master's level students should enroll in 5000-level courses to receive graduate credit.
+All work used to fulfill requirements for NWOSU's graduate programs shall be selected from the graduate courses listed by department in Section 11.
+Doctor of Nursing Practice students should enroll in 6000-level courses to receive graduate credit, and all master's-level students should enroll in 5000-level courses to receive graduate credit.
 It is the student's responsibility to ensure that they are registered in the graduate section of split-level courses since graduate students should experience a more rigorous academic requirement than what is expected of undergraduate students.
 Also note that courses taken at the undergraduate level may not be repeated for credit toward the master's degree.